Escape to a room with a view of Italy with this six pack of reds.

 With roots tracing back to the 13th century, the Corsini family run one of the oldest estates in Chianti, with current custodian Duccio Corsini the 22nd generation!
 Located in the northernmost part of Chianti Classico, the temperatures are cooler, making lighter framed wines with elegance and poise, not foregoing its trademark sangiovese grip.

 2016 Feudi di San Gregorio Rubrato Irpinia Aglianico, Campania, Italy $45

 The volcanic soils of Campania are highly praised for growing grapes (both white and red) with nerve and texture.
 The local red grape, aglianico (al-yan-i-koh) makes powerful reds of density, structure – and balance!
 Not an easy feat given this grape’s naturally high tannin levels.
 Despite the stifling heat of Campania, the grapes for this wine are picked late into vintage.
 A result of the combination of soil type, altitude, and aglianico’s natural obstinacy!

 A world away from gritty Palermo lies Vittoria, toward the south eastern tip of sun-baked Sicily.
 Here the hot Mediterranean sun is tempered by sea breezes and cool nighttime temperatures.
 The island’s own frappato grapes express their land with poise and clarity.
 Showing rose petal and violet aromatics, fresh strawberries and raspberries on the palate and bright finish.

-TO PRE-ORDER FOR MAY 29: Please select your delivery/pick-up option below and BUY NOW through paypal.
+TO ORDER: Please select your delivery/pick-up option below and BUY NOW through paypal.